 Many people are looking into work at home transcription.

 But many people don’t know that there is a big demand for general, non-medical transcription.

-Doctors are not the only ones who need their reports converted into written form.
+Doctors are not the only ones who need reports converted into written form.

 Many non-medical audio and video files also need to be converted to text files for referencing, archiving and search engine indexing and optimization.